PlummersSoftwareLLC/PETRock/README.md

 Concerning handling of serial input:

-- On the C64, the built-in serial code on the C64 is poor. [serial/c64/driver.s](serial/c64/driver.s) contains a new implementation for the C64 that works well for receiving data up to 4800 baud.
+- On the C64, the built-in serial code is poor. [serial/c64/driver.s](serial/c64/driver.s) contains a new implementation for the C64 that works well for receiving data up to 4800 baud.
 - On the PET, a built-in serial driver is effectively absent. [serial/pet/driver.s](serial/pet/driver.s) contains an implementation for the PET that is confirmed to receive data up to 2400 baud.
 Due to the hardware involved (the PET uses a 6522 VIA instead of the C64's 6526 CIA), the serial driver also includes its own keyboard polling routines.

 ## Configuring and building